skyrmionz/agentforceChatLwc/README.md

 - Agentforce access
 - Murf.ai API key (if using text-to-speech functionality)

-## IMPORTANT: As I make edits to the main code for improvements, just use:
+## IMPORTANT: As I make edits to the main code for improvements, in your terminal, use these commands to pull the latest:
 ```
 git pull
 ```